+KISS is a blazingly fast launcher for Android requiring nearly no memory to run.
 Search through your apps, contacts and settings lightning fast.
 No more time spent trying to find the app you want to launch: enter a few characters of the name and hit enter.
 Need to call someone?
 Don't meddle with the call log, just give three letters of their name and push the "phone" button.
 KISS becomes smarter and smarter as you use it, pushing forward results you're more likely to select.

 Privacy is possible, Signal makes it easy.
 Using Signal, you can communicate instantly while avoiding SMS fees, create groups so that you can chat in real time with all your friends at once, and share media or attachments all with complete privacy.
 The server never has access to any of your communication and never stores any of your data.

 Silence (formerly SMSSecure) is an SMS/MMS application that allows you to protect your privacy while communicating with friends.
 Using Silence, you can send SMS messages and share media or attachments with complete privacy.
 It's a fork of Signal.

 Wire is a secure and private messenger for phones, tablets and desktop.
 Crystal clear voice and video calls, private group chats, file sharing, audio and video messages - everything is end-to-end encrypted.
 Wire works on Android, iOS, Windows, MacOS, Linux and any modern web browser.